-Despite Uncertainty with COVID-19, Many Supply Chains Are Dealing with High Demand
+Why Supply Chains Dealing with High Demand Are Turning to Voice

 For example, businesses in the food and beverage cold chain have made changes to meet the rising demand for retail-oriented products (groceries) instead of food services (restaurants).
 As a result, facilities have altered both production and distribution operations in response to the shift in demand.
 Similarly, many other organizations have had to manage changes or disruptions to their supply chain.
 In many cases, companies in these industries have brought on additional labor and increased production.